RomanVlasenko/your-notifier/README.md

 <b>Your notifier</b> is a Chrome extension that helps to gather and monitor data from different online sources

-###Dev Notes###
-This is very early version of extension and I was not familiar with Chrome API before, so please take it as it is and I'll do my best to make it better.

 ####TODO####
 - Save history of data changes for every rule
 - Add preview of web-page in popup or a link to it as a simpler solution